 Interview Questions For Fresh Graduates

-Just graduating from college?
-If so, you’re actually probably more hirable now than you may be at any point in your future.
+If you’re just graduating from college, you’re actually probably more hirable now than you may be at any point in your future.
 It all depends on where you go from here with your professional life.
 It’s best to get off to a good start while you still are fresh out of college, because your whole life is ahead of you and you have very few negative experiences to make up for when you talk to a job interviewer.
 New graduates often think they are at a disadvantage when they talk to an interviewer because they have so little experience, but think of all the ways in which new graduates appeal to hiring managers.
 You have no periods of unemployment to explain, and you have never been fired or laid off.
 Your knowledge and job skills are 100% up to date and current with cutting edge techniques.
 So as a new graduate, you do have a lot to offer with very few detractors.

 What kinds of questions are you likely to get on an interview?
 Being as you have so much ahead of you and so little behind you, most of your interview questions are likely to be very broad and look toward the future.
 Hiring managers want to know what kind of career plan you have envisioned for yourself and how the job you are applying for fits into your roadmap.
 Here are some sample questions: